scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 Often times we can express statistical properties about data using deterministic or probabilistic checks.
-For example, "the mean age among the ``female`` sample tends to be higher than that of the ``male`` sample in the surveyed population" can be verified deterministically by simply computing the means of the two samples and applying the logical rule :math:`mean(age_{female}) > mean(age_{male})`.
+For example, "the mean age among the ``graduate`` sample tends to be higher than that of the ``undergraduate`` sample in the surveyed population" can be verified deterministically by simply computing the means of the two samples and applying the logical rule :math:`mean(age_{graduate}) > mean(age_{undergraduate})`.
 A probabilistic version of this check would be to perform a hypothesis test, like a t-test with a pre-defined alpha value.
 Most probabilistic checks can be reduced to deterministic checks, for instance by simply evaluating the truth/falseness of a validation rule using the test statistic that results from the hypothesis test and ignoring the p-value.
 Doing this simplifies the validation rule but trades off simplicity for being unable to express uncertainty and statistical significance.
 Other examples of such probabilistic checks might be:

 * The ``income`` variable is positively correlated with the ``education`` variable.
-* ``income`` is negatively correlated with the dummy variable ``is_female`` , which is a variable derived from the ``sex`` column.
+* ``income`` is negatively correlated with the dummy variable ``job_category_service``, which is a variable derived from the ``job_category`` column.

 Data Validation in Practice